PsCustomObject/PsCustomObject.github.io/_posts/2021-06-02-Setup-Internal-PowerShell-Repository.md

 - The ASP.NET and web development workload installed [here's](https://docs.microsoft.com/en-us/visualstudio/install/modify-visual-studio?view=vs-2019) a guide on how to modify an existing Visual Studio installation in case you don't have the appropriate workload installed already
 - A server running a supported copy of **Windows Server** I am using Windows 2019 but 2016 will do just fine

+**Note:** If you do not have or cannot install Visual Studio at the end of the post I have posted a link to my [GitHub Repository](https://github.com/PsCustomObject/Nuget-PowerShell-Repository/tree/main/NuGetRepository/NuGetRepository)

 ## Create the Visual Studio Project

 Once all requirements are in place open Visual Studio and  create a project using the *ASP.Web Application (Visual C#)* template.